Jerry Huang

 -

-As a general (but neither necessary nor sufficient) overview of what I personally look for in terms of collaborators
+As a general (but neither necessary nor sufficient) overview of what I personally look for in terms of collaborators, I generally ask for advanced knowledge of math (linear algebra, statistics and calculus), research experience, and knowledge of machine learning, in order of priority.

 -

-Nevertheless, everyone has different experiences and I encourage those from a non-conventional background (specifically non-engineering or math based) to contact me if you are interested but might not meet all of the above criteria.
+Nevertheless, everyone has different experiences and I encourage those from a non-conventional background (specifically non-engineering or math based) to contact me if interested.

 Contacting Me